georgeliu96/Slick/README.md

 ## Todo List

 - [X] Users who are not logged in will be redirected to sign up page when attempting to access messages
-- [ ] Currently, creating a DM just creates a new one every time, regardless of whether or not an existing DM with the same users exists or not
+- [X] Creating a new DM will first check to see if an existing DM with the same users exists, and redirect if it does
 - [X] Add notifications for when a message is sent to a channel you are subscribed to
 - [ ] Creating a channel adds all users in the workspace to that channel
 - [ ] Incorporate AWS and allow users to upload their own profile pictures